a-bakos/books-courses/README.md

 - Michael Dawson - Python Programming for the Absolute Beginner (Third Edition) [Course Technology PTR]
 - Toni Negrino and Dori Smith - JavaScript (Ninth Edition) [Peachpit Press]
 - Mark Myers - A Smarter Way to Learn JavaScript
-- Travis Swicegood - Pragmatic Guide to Git [The Pragmatic Bookshelf]

 ## On the way...